 One verse to be reminded of often is Colossians 3:23:

 Whatever you do, work heartily, as for the Lord and not for men,

 The verse in its context is referring to slaves in relation to their masters, but it is still relevant to us today in the way of the Christian to their employer or in our homes as we look to God as our employer.

 And whatever you do, in word or deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through him.

 This verse along with Col 3:23 makes our duties in our homes so clear as to what our attitudes, motive, and conduct should be while we are carrying them out.
 “Whatever we do.”
 What is whatever?
 Cleaning, cooking, caring for our children, loving our husbands, dealing with trying circumstances and the list of the duties in our homes is never-ending.

-As Christians, our lives are lived in Christ, every moment.
+As Christians, our lives are lived in Christ, every moment, even the mundane moments.
 Are we mindful that everything we are doing we are doing for Christ?
 When we find ourselves grumbling about the long chore list or spilled milk, do we see it as complaining to the Lord?

 We live in God's home.
 He owns it.
 He has gifted it to us and given us the job of stewardship over it.
 He's put us in charge, and we are responsible to Him.

 As believers, it should make us work harder, and we shouldn't desire to escape from work or difficult situations because we know they are all with a purpose and we also know we are equipped to meet these situations in Christ.